SunehraFarhana/Bank-Loan-Analysis/README.md

 * ❌ "Approve anyone who applies for a loan" → More defaulted loans → **Increase in losses**
 * ❌ "Only approve perfect borrowers for loans" → Fewer loans dispersed → **Decrease in revenue**
-* ✅ "Approve borrowers whose characteristics indicate that they are more likely to repay their loan" → More loans dispersed and repaid → **Increase in profit**
+* ✅ "Approve borrowers whose characteristics indicate that they are more likely to pay back their loan" → More loans dispersed and repaid with interest → **Increase in profit**

 ---
 ## Table of Contents